robert0714/manning-knative-in-action-2021/chapter9/README.md

 ❺ This command spits out the commit as I would see it in a log, without getting stuck in less.
 CI/CD systems vary on how terminal-y their runtime environments are, so it’s useful to force the issue with —no-pager.

-When using git status --verbose, the information printed duplicates the Git repository itself, doesn’t it?
-Yes, it does, but only if the git push to the repo is successful.
+When using ``git status --verbose``, the information printed duplicates the Git repository itself, doesn’t it?
+Yes, it does, but only if the ``git push`` to the repo is successful.
 It could fail or error out and I’d have no independent way to know what was meant to happen.
 And, of course, nobody has ever made a force push that they later regretted, right?

 At the end of listing 9.7, I have a commit that can be pushed into a repo.
-In the example Concourse pipeline, I use git-resource to do this, but you can use a script or whatever other system makes sense to you.
+In the example Concourse pipeline, I use ``git-resource`` to do this, but you can use a script or whatever other system makes sense to you.
 My goal is to record my intent, which in this case is twofold:

 * Change the current exact container image to a different exact container image
-* Split traffic so that only 10% of traffic flows to the latest
+* Split traffic so that only 10% of traffic flows to the ``latest``

 Having pushed my YAML into a Git repository, the next step is to do something with it.
 Opinions vary on what comes next.
-Some vendors sell tools that perform a git pull inside of each cluster, then turn to the API Server to apply whatever was pulled.
-Other vendors instead sell tools that perform a git pull outside of clusters, which then turn to the API Server to apply whatever was pulled.
+Some vendors sell tools that perform a ``git pull`` inside of each cluster, then turn to the API Server to apply whatever was pulled.
+Other vendors instead sell tools that perform a ``git pull`` outside of clusters, which then turn to the API Server to apply whatever was pulled.

 A surprising amount of light and heat attends to this distinction, probably because “push-based GitOps vs. pull-based GitOps” is, for folks involved, connected to their meal ticket.
 I myself like the external push approach.
 It allows me to use a single tool like Concourse, Tekton, Jenkins, or whatever for all my “things-happen-in-some-kind-of-order” needs.
 More importantly, it does not depend on the stability of the target cluster.
 GitOps from within a cluster cannot dig you out of a misbehaving cluster—you’ll need to do that from the outside if things go bad.
 But if you’re going to do so, why not smooth the road you will wind up on anyhow?

 The main counterarguments are about scale and security.
 For scale, the idea is that many clusters pulling from Git are more scalable than a single system pushing to many clusters.
 I don’t fully disagree, actually, but I note that you can quickly reach thresholds at which GitHub or GitLab become unwilling to cooperate.
 It’s also the case that you can scale the pushing apparatus pretty easily.
 And again, you’ll need that capability if you roll out a change that wedges all your clusters, so why not prepare it now?

 Which leaves security—that your central system will need too many privileges for too many things.
 Again, I partially agree, but at a per-cluster level it’s a wash.
-Kubernetes does allow some fine-grained slicing and dicing with its RBAC stuff, but in practice, many folks become impatient and slather cluster-admin everywhere (a tip: don’t).
+Kubernetes does allow some fine-grained slicing and dicing with its RBAC stuff, but in practice, many folks become impatient and slather ``cluster-admin`` everywhere (a tip: don’t).
 You need to treat secrets as special anyhow, you need to manage your portfolio of sensitive key material anyhow, so ... why not prepare it now?

 In any case, I will demonstrate the “push” approach.
-Broadly, this just means that I’m going to use kubectl apply.
+Broadly, this just means that I’m going to use ``kubectl apply``.
 If you were wondering whether I would use kn, the answer is no. Or, more precisely, not for applying the change.
-First, slinging YAML explicitly is the province of kubectl; kn is meant for interactive use.
+First, slinging YAML explicitly is the province of ``kubectl``; ``kn`` is meant for interactive use.
 Second, kn likes to take a little extra control of your Services.
 In particular, it takes control of Revision names itself, rather than letting Knative Serving pick one automatically.
 This turns out to play poorly with a YAML-based approach.
 You can’t cross the streams.

-This is fine in CI/CD land.
+This is *fine* in CI/CD land.
 You’re not doing anything interactive.
 Precision control of settings is a good tradeoff against convenience if your changes are automated and repeatable.
 In theory, I could have my CI/CD pipeline take charge of Revision names for me.
 A lot of places have naming schemes that make that capability necessary.
 I won’t demonstrate it here though.

 Now I’ll apply the YAML and then look at what I have in listing 9.8.
 The interesting part of that listing is that I’ve split traffic between two Revisions, distinguished by their digest.